Daniel69870/SwitchT/README.md

 # SwitchT
-Configurable overlay cover what you're doing
+Configurable overlay to cover what you're doing